RhythmD22/Magnate/README.md

 ## Technology Stack

 - **Core Technologies**: HTML5, CSS3, JavaScript (ES6+)
-- **Data Storage**: `localStorage` for client-side data persistence.
+- **Data Storage**: `localStorage` for client-side data persistence
-- **UI Framework**: Custom CSS with responsive design for mobile and desktop.
+- **UI Framework**: Custom CSS with responsive design for mobile and desktop
 - **External Libraries**:
-  - EasyMDE (loaded via CDN) for markdown-enabled notes editing in the Track Transactions section.
+  - EasyMDE (loaded via CDN) for markdown-enabled notes editing in the Track Transactions section
-  - Chart.js (loaded via CDN) for data visualization in the Analytics section.
+  - Chart.js (loaded via CDN) for data visualization in the Analytics section
-- **PWA Support**: Includes a service worker for offline functionality and installability.
+- **PWA Support**: Includes a service worker for offline functionality and installability

 ## License